l7mp/stunner/docs/CONCEPTS.md

 ## Architecture

 A STUNner installation consists of two parts, a *control plane* and a *dataplane*.
 The control plane consists of declarative policies specifying the way STUNner should route WebRTC media traffic to the media servers, plus a gateway operator that renders the high-level policies into an actual dataplane configuration.
 The dataplane in turn comprises one or more `stunnerd` pods, responsible for actually ingesting media traffic into the cluster through a STUN/TURN server.
-Since the TURN service underlying STUNner is agnostic to NATs, STUNner can inject clients' media traffic into the private Kubernetes pod network, addressing all NAT traversal steps (client-side and server-side) in a single go.

 ![STUNner architecture](img/stunner_arch_big.svg)